Egypt pursues crackdown on Sinai militants as protests held

-CAIRO (Reuters) - Egyptian troops and helicopter gunships attacked Islamist militants in the Sinai Peninsula on Friday in a drive to crush a security threat now spilling over into the rest of the country.
+CAIRO (Reuters) - Egyptian ground troops and helicopter gunships attacked Islamist militants in the Sinai Peninsula on Friday in their drive to stem a security threat now spilling over into the rest of the country.

 Three soldiers were wounded in clashes in three separate villages, security officials said.

-Islamist militant attacks have increased in the desert region adjoining Israel and the Gaza Strip and elsewhere in Egypt since the army ousted Islamist President Mohamed Mursi on July 3 following mass protests against his rule.
+Islamist militancy has risen sharply in the relatively lawless region adjoining Israel and the Gaza Strip and elsewhere in Egypt since the army ousted Islamist President Mohamed Mursi on July 3, following mass protests against his rule.

-Rocket and grenade attacks on soldiers and policemen take place in the Sinai nearly every day and about 50 have been killed since July.
+There are rocket and grenade attacks on soldiers and policemen in the Sinai nearly every day, and about 50 have been killed since July.
 A Sinai-based militant group claimed responsibility for a failed suicide bombing attack on the interior minister in Cairo last week.

-In the latest operation, security forces detained two wanted men and seized a rocket, dynamite used to build bombs, and 200 books on Islamic fundamentalism, security officials said.

-Authorities are also focused on Mursi’s Muslim Brotherhood, which had held power for just over a year when Mursi was ousted.
+Authorities are also focused on Mursi’s Muslim Brotherhood, one of the oldest and most resilient Islamist movements in the Middle East, which had held power for over a year when Mursi was ousted.

-Thousands of pro-Mursi protesters marched after Friday prayers in several areas of Cairo after authorities boosted security in sites where crowds had gathered in the past.
+Thousands of pro-Mursi protesters marched after Friday prayers in the Cairo district of Nasr City after authorities boosted security in areas where large protests had gathered in the past.

-In Alexandria, one protester died from a gunshot wound and four others were wounded, medical and security sources said.
-At a march in the southern city of Beni Suef, a Mursi supporter was stabbed to death in clashes with opponents.

 Demonstrations were also held in the cities of Fayoum, Alexandria, Assiut and Qena.
 State television said clashes broke out between Brotherhood supporters and residents of the Nile Delta town of Mahala.